Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Palatine Hill Wealth Management Background

 Palatine Hill Wealth Management was founded in 2019, making it one of the youngest firms on our list.
-It has a wide ownership base, with James Housler, Charles Dabrowski, Jeff Cheek, Daniel Weber with Palatine Hill Investment Company, LLC and Thomas Lozser Revocable Trust all owning shares in the company.
+It has a wide ownership base, with Charles Dabrowski, Jeff Cheek, Daniel Weber, Palatine Hill Investment Company, LLC and Thomas Lozser Revocable Trust all owning shares in the company.

 Palatine provides its clients with investment management, portfolio management and financial planning services.
 It also provides clients with the option to participate in its wrap fee programs.
 The firm manages all of its assets on a discretionary basis.